EXCLUSIVE-U.S. tells European companies they face sanctions risk on Nord Stream 2 pipeline | Headlines

 The $11 billion pipeline, one of Russia's most important projects in Europe, has sparked tensions between Washington and Moscow.
 The Trump administration opposes Nord Stream 2, which would deprive Ukraine of lucrative transit fees, saying it would increase Russia's economic and political leverage over Europe.
 The administration has also pushed exports of U.S. liquefied natural gas to Europe, a fuel that competes with pipelined gas from Russia.

 The Kremlin says Nord Stream 2, led by state energy company Gazprom, is a commercial project.
+The pipeline will be completed despite pressure from the United States, Russia's RIA news agency quoted the Foreign Ministry as saying on Wednesday.
 Germany, Europe's biggest economy, also says the pipeline is simply commercial.
 It needs gas as it shuts coal and nuclear plants on environmental and safety concerns.

 U.S. President-elect Joe Biden opposed the project when he was vice president under Barack Obama.
 It is uncertain whether he would be willing to compromise on the project after Jan.
 20 when he takes over.
 Gazprom halted Nord Stream 2 construction for a year after U.S. sanctions in December 2019.
 But work has resumed as Gazprom hopes to complete the Nord Stream 2 pipeline under the Baltic Sea to double the existing line's capacity.
 The project is 90% completed with only a 62-mile (100-km) stretch in deep waters off Denmark left to complete.